FREQUENTLY ASKED QUESTIONS

 How can I get my cap and gown before the ceremony if I missed the deadline to order and can't pick up my regalia at a commencement fair?

-Limited quantities will be available on commencement day in the undergraduate and graduate robing areas.
+Limited quantities will be available on commencement day in your robing/line-up area.
 Our regalia vendor will be on-site to help you.

 The confirmation e-mail you receive after you RSVP for commencement will contain the link to order your regalia.